nicholas-tedesco/nicholas-tedesco.github.io/_posts/2025-11-04-outdoors-acadia.md

 #### Bar Harbor

-Before heading to our campground, we decided to stop to check out
+Before heading to our campground, we decided to stop and check out Bar Harbor - a resort town on the same island as Acadia.
+The town has a cool